campus-occupancy/campus-occupancy.github.io/index.md

 ![](images/M1-SIGNUPPAGE.png)

 ### Data Page
-After logging in, you are taken to the edit data page, which presents an import where you can view the data:
+After logging in, you are taken to the edit data page, which presents a table where you can view the data:

 ![](images/M1-DATAPAGEUSER.png)

 ### Edit Data page

-Once you are logged in, you can edit data by uploading a .csv file of your data:
+Once you are logged in, you can edit data by uploading a .csv file of your data and generate the map:

 ![](images/M1-EDITDATAPAGE.png)